-- vii.
-Trainees must complete EMST, ASSET and CCrISP by mid-SET2 - viii.
-Advanced Paediatric Life Support Course (APLS) (provided by Advanced Paediatric Life Support Australia).
-This course must be completed by mid-SET2. - Course content includes basic and advanced life support, serious illness, serious injury and practical procedures, including radiology and pain management.
-The course integrates with all RACS competences. - ix.
-Early Management of Severe Trauma (EMST) College Course - x.
+- Advanced Paediatric Life Support Course (APLS) (provided by Advanced Paediatric Life Support Australia) - Course content includes basic and advanced life support, serious illness, serious injury and practical procedures, including radiology and pain management.
+The course integrates with all RACS competences. - ii.
+Early Management of Severe Trauma (EMST) College Course - iii.
 Registrar Annual Training Seminar (RATS) Trainees attend this four-day seminar that involves practical educational sessions, lectures from consultants, team-building activities, the opportunity to meet with the Board as individuals and as a group and the compulsory presentation of a case study.
-The RATS integrates aspects of Technical Expertise, Communication, Collaboration, Management and Leadership, Learner and

-Teacher and Professionalism.
+The RATS integrates aspects of Technical Expertise, Communication, Collaboration, Management and Leadership, Learner and Teacher and Professionalism.
 Details of the RATS are outlined in section six of the Regulations.